shenjiyuan123/Adaptive_Recovery/README.md

                         --num_clients 20                \
                         --unlearn_clients_number 10     \
 ```
+If you want to add the backdoor attack, need to add the argument `--backdoor_attack`.

+Parameters:
 - `dataset`: The name of experiment dataset.
 - `global_rounds`: The communication rounds between clients and server.
 - `local_epochs`: The training epochs of each clients.